atu-ce/Error-Management/README.md

 # Error-Management
-Giving an error message to the user in the wrong action that the user cab take
+Giving an error message to the user in the wrong action that the user can take